 Corrosion also can create significant problems in piping near the intake and discharge nozzles of acid pumps.
-ASARCO uses carbon steel pipe to transport sulfuric acid at low velocity over long distances.
-But at pump stations, the flow velocity in the pipe in the immediate vicinity of the pump’s intake and discharge connecting pipe) increases rapidly, producing extremely corrosive conditions due to turbulent flow resulting from the increased velocity.
+ASARCO uses carbon steel pipe to transport sulfuric acid at a low velocity over long distances.
+But at pump stations, the flow velocity in the pipe in the immediate vicinity of the pump’s intake and discharge connecting pipe increases rapidly, producing extremely corrosive conditions due to the turbulent flow that results from the increased velocity.

-Many companies that handle concentrated sulfuric acid combat corrosion in these problem areas through the use of MONDI (ductile iron pipe) or PTFE lined pipe, but neither solution is ideal.
-MONDI imposes flow velocity limitations and is brittle, frequently shattering under stress.
-Because of the rugged conditions encountered in mining operations, MONDI piping is vulnerable to breaking, leading to dangerous and costly chemical spills.
+Many companies that handle concentrated sulfuric acid combat corrosion in these problem areas through the use of ductile iron pipe (DIP) or polytetrafluoroethylene (PTFE) lined pipe, but neither solution is ideal.
+DIP imposes flow velocity limitations and is brittle, frequently shattering under stress.
+Because of the rugged conditions encountered in mining operations, DIP piping is vulnerable to breaking, leading to dangerous and costly chemical spills.

-ASARCO considered using PTFE lined pipe, but that solution would require frequent re-torquing of the pipe.
-By comparison, ethylene tetrafluoroethylene (ETFE) lined pipe does not require constant re-torquing.
-Using PTFE instead of ETFE lined pipe would increase the company’s maintenance costs and the risk of leaking pipes and sulfuric acid spills.
+ASARCO considered using PTFE-lined pipe, but that solution would have required frequent re-torquing of the pipe.
+By comparison, ethylene tetrafluoroethylene (ETFE)/Tefzel-rotolined pipe does not require constant re-torquing.
+Using PTFE instead of Tefzel-lined pipe would increase the company’s maintenance costs and the risk of leaking pipes and sulfuric acid spills.

 Because RMB Products offers a full range of vertically integrated manufacturing services at its Fountain, Colorado, facility, the company provides ASARCO with a complete turnkey manufacturing solution.
 All engineering and design, fabrication, lining and painting are completed in-house, saving ASARCO lead time and the added expense of shipping the pipe from manufacturer to manufacturer to complete the project.

-· Use of DuPont® ETFE exceeds all of ASARCO’s service requirements
+· Use of Chemours Tefzel ETFE exceeds all of ASARCO’s service requirements

 · The external coating applied to the piping protects it from ASARCO’s harsh mining environment

-· ETFE lined pipe provides ASARCO with a maintenance-free solution
+· Tefzel rotationally lined pipe provides ASARCO with a maintenance-free solution

-· Unlike MONDI, the ETFE lined carbon steel pipe is not brittle, bending rather than shattering under stress
+· Unlike DIP, the Tefzel-lined carbon steel pipe is not brittle, bending rather than shattering under stress

-ASARCO has not experienced a single failure of any ETFE lined pipe from RMB Products throughout 18 years of service; none of the lined pipe has required replacement.
-Over time, the mine has expanded its use of ETFE lined pipe.
-ASARCO has replaced existing piping throughout different areas of its operations with ETFE lined pipe from RMB Products because of the pipe’s proven long service life and the repeated failures of other piping technologies.
+ASARCO has not experienced a single failure of any ETFE-lined pipe from RMB Products for over 25 years of service; none of the lined pipe has required replacement.
+Over time, the mine has expanded its use of Tefzel-lined pipe.
+ASARCO has replaced existing piping throughout different areas of its operations with ETFE-lined pipe from RMB Products because of the pipe’s proven long service life and the repeated failures of other piping technologies.

-Looking ahead, ASARCO is considering switching all of its concentrated acid piping to ETFE lined pipe—including the long, straight sections of carbon steel pipe used for transporting the sulfuric acid at low velocity over long distances.
+Looking ahead, ASARCO is considering switching all of its concentrated acid piping to Tefzel-lined pipe—including the long, straight sections of carbon steel pipe used for transporting the sulfuric acid at a low velocity over long distances.
 Making such a move would enable ASARCO to pump the concentrated acid at higher velocities without having to worry about corrosion.